Top 5 Health Concerns for Seniors

 • Physical therapy: Physical therapy can help strengthen the muscles around the joints, improve joint flexibility and mobility, and prevent further joint damage using exercises, stretches, or devices.

-• Occupational therapy: Occupational therapy can help seniors adapt to their daily activities and environment and reduce joint stress and pain using assistive devices, adaptive equipment, or ergonomic modifications.
+• Occupational therapy can help seniors adapt to their daily activities and environment and reduce joint stress and pain using assistive devices, adaptive equipment, or ergonomic modifications.

-• Surgery: Surgery can help repair or replace damaged joints, such as arthroscopy, joint fusion, or joint replacement.
+• Surgery: Surgery, such as arthroscopy, joint fusion, or joint replacement, can help repair or replace damaged joints.

-Hospice and palliative care can help seniors with arthritis reduce their pain, improve their mobility, and enhance their quality of life.
-Hospice and palliative care can provide:
+Hospice care helps seniors with arthritis reduce their pain, improve their mobility, and enhance their quality of life.
+Hospice care provides:

 • Medications, injections, or patches to relieve joint pain or inflammation